emacs-mirror/emacs/mps/manual/source/topic/collection.rst

 -------------------------

 The first generation in a pool's chain is the :term:`nursery generation`.
-When the nursery's "new size" exceeds its capacity, the MPS considers collecting the pool.
+When the nursery's size exceeds its capacity, the MPS considers collecting the pool.
 (Whether it actually does so or not depends on which other collections on other pools are in progress.)

 .. note::